openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 attribute usually with a name `pb` for each operation of an input model.
 It is important that this is a **framework-specific** description of an operation.
-This means that an operation, for example, [Convolution](../../../ops/convolution/Convolution_1.md) may be represented differently in, for example, Caffe\* and TensorFlow\* frameworks but perform exactly the same calculations from a mathematical point of view.
+This means that an operation, for example, [Convolution](../../../ops/convolution/Convolution_1.md) may be represented differently in, for example, Caffe\* and TensorFlow\* frameworks but performs the same calculations from a mathematical point of view.

-In the example above the "Operation 2" has one input and two outputs.
+In the example above, the "Operation 2" has one input and two outputs.
 The tensor produced from the output port 0 is consumed with the "Operation 5" (the input port 0) and "Operation 3" (the input port 1).
 The tensor produced from the output port 1 is consumed with the "Operation 4" (the input port 0).

 Each edge has two attributes `in` and `out` containing the input port number of the consumer node and the output port number of the producer node.
-These attribute describe the fact that nodes are operations consuming some input tensors and producing some output tensors.
-But nodes themselves are "black boxes" from the Model Optimizer perspective because they don't contain required information about the operation they perform.
+These attributes describe the fact that nodes are operations consuming some input tensors and producing some output tensors.
+But nodes themselves are "black boxes" from the Model Optimizer perspective because they do not contain required information about the operation they perform.

 ### Operations Attributes Extracting <a name="operations-attributes-extracting"></a>
 The next step is to parse framework-dependent operation representation saved in a node attribute and update the node